 Tips and solutions:

-• Monitor your cows’ dietary cation anion difference (DCAD) status by measuring urine pH.
+• Monitor your cows’ dietary cation-anion difference (DCAD) status by measuring urine pH.
 The ideal urine pH of close-up Jersey cows should be between 5.8 and 6.2 (compared to 6.2-6.7 in Holsteins).
 If you cannot achieve these levels with your current close-up ration, a multitude of calcium mobilization strategies exist, including the use of anionic salts.

 • Help cows produce more glucose (source of energy) to reduce the impact of the negative energy balance and suppressed immune system.
 Many nutritional solutions exist, including the supplementation of protected choline, B vitamins and amino acids.

 As demonstrated through this article, Jerseys are not small Holsteins.
 Current understanding of the breed indicates that Jerseys have their own requirements and different nutritional challenges that we must consider when formulating rations.
-More breed-specific research is necessary to ensure the growing number of Jersey cows in the U.S. continue to get the unique care they require.
+More breed-specific research is necessary to ensure the growing number of Jersey cows in the U.S. continues to get the unique care they require.

 References omitted but are available upon request by sending an email to the editor.